01binary/PD-Stepper-Servo/README.md

 ### Troubleshooting

-Uploads to ESP32S3 Dev Kit often fail even after installing the firmware.
+Uploads to ESP32S3 Dev Kit often fail even after installing firmware.

-Whether you chose *Automatic* or *Manual* upload mode, the upload is equally as likely to fail.
+If your upload failed more than twice in a row, try using *manual* uploading mode, and ensure that `PG` LED (*LED3*) on PD Stepper board is **off*.

-If the upload fails more than twice in a row, try re-opening Arduino IDE and unplugging/re-plugging PD Stepper.
+When this LED is on, that indicates the board is currently running controller code and therefore not ready to accept an upload.

-It is possible for the upload to fail more than 5 times in a row but then succeed - patience and maintaining a calm composure is important.
+If all else fails, try re-connecting PD Stepper and restarting IDE.

 ## Interface